 They also established estates at Bierghes in Hainault.
 The family continued to contribute to the social, political, and cultural development of the French nation until the Revolution when many of the aristocratic families lost their estates.

-Important Dates for the Peron family
+Early History of the Peron family

 This web page shows only a small excerpt of our Peron research.
 More information is included under the topic Early Peron History in all our PDF Extended History products and printed products wherever possible.